 Arctic Plankton Oil Supplement – Zooplankton-Sourced Omega-3 with High Potential

 Arctic Plankton Oil is a totally new kind of omega-3 fatty acid supplement: it is produced from an exceptionally rich species of zooplankton found in the Arctic regions of the North Atlantic, now available to buy at Supersmart.

 It is a new, usable source of omega-3 fatty acids, which is not only more eco-friendly, Calanus finmarchicus being the most abundant animal species on the planet, but is also nutritionally superior and free from any contamination by heavy metals.

-Like the fish oil in Super Omega-3, the Calanus oil in Arctic Plankton Oil helps optimise cardiovascular health, but it also produces more marked effects on abdominal fat and glucose sensitivity.
+Like the fish oil in the Calanus oil in Arctic Plankton Oil helps optimize cardiovascular health, but it also produces more marked effects on abdominal fat and pancreatic hormone sensitivity.

 Who is Arctic Plankton Oil aimed at?